 Would you like to set up an employee survey?
 Would you like to know what practical steps you must take for a good research?
 Get a free practical guide!
 Follow these 9 steps to conduct this survey.

 Step 1: Business strategy

 To initiate a survey, it is important to define the purpose of the survey and key groups you would like to include.
-Questions to asks are:
+Questions to ask are:

-- What is the purpose of this survey?
+- What is the purpose of this employee survey?